 - 2 egg yolks, beaten

-1 Sear filet on all sides, brush with mustard: Season the fillet generously with salt and pepper.
+1 Sear filet on all sides: Season the fillet generously with salt and pepper.
 Heat a tablespoon or two of oil in a large pan on high heat.
 Sear the fillet in the pan on all sides until well browned (hint: do not move the fillet until it has had a chance to brown).

 When the moisture released by the mushrooms has boiled away, remove the mushrooms from the pan and set aside to cool.